jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

 how to test the message of an Exception
 *********************************************************************************

-I can use the `assertRaisesRegex method`_ to test what message I get with an :ref:`Exception<how to test if an Exception is raised>`.
-It helps tell the difference between two :ref:`Exceptions<how to test if an Exception is raised>` with the same name.
+I can use the `assertRaisesRegex method`_ to test what message I get with an :ref:`Exception<how to test that an Exception is raised>`.
+It helps tell the difference between two :ref:`Exceptions<how to test that an Exception is raised>` with the same name.

 ----